Terstegge/mbed-os-MSP432/README.md

 ...
 ...
 ```
-After running all the tests, the file `tests.log` can be grepped for all
+After running all the tests, the file `tests.log` can be searched
-lines containing `result;`.
-Hopefully all tests succeeded.
+for all lines containing `result;` to check if all tests have
+passed successfully.

+### TODOs

+* Implement missing Mbed OS APIs: CRC, FLASH, RTC, SLEEP, LOWPOWERTIMER
+* Support for TIMER32
+* Configurable backchannel UART
+* Configurable TIMER_A for us_ticker (currently fixed to TIMER_A3)
+* Support for ADC internal channels (temperature etc.)